Efficient computation of middle levels Gray codes: Correctness of the algorithm

 \begin{proof} We prove the lemma by induction on $n$, in an analogous way as the proof of Lemma~\ref{lemma:paths-original}.
 One crucial difference, however, is the following: When calling the algorithm $\Paths()$ with the parameter $\flip=\true$, this parameter retains its value in all recursive calls except in line~\ref{line:recurse-01}, where it is set to $\false$.

-To settle the base case $n=2$ observe that the set of paths $\tcP_4(2,3)$ defined in \eqref{eq:ind-base-23} (consisting of two paths on tree and seven vertices, respectively) is the same as the one defined in Section~\ref{sec:paths} and returned in lines~\ref{line:n2}--\ref{line:base-case2}.
-The set of paths $\tcP_4(3,4)$ defined in \eqref{eq:ind-base-34} is empty, so the claim is trivially true.
+To settle the base case $n=2$ observe that the set of paths $\tcP_4(2,3)$ defined in Section~\ref{sec:recap-flippable} (consisting of two paths on three and seven vertices, respectively) is the same as the one defined in \eqref{eq:tP423} and returned in lines~\ref{line:n2}--\ref{line:base-case2}.
+The set of paths $\tcP_4(3,4)$ defined in Section~\ref{sec:recap-flippable} is empty, so the claim is trivially true.

 The induction step $n\rightarrow n+1$ proceeds in an analogous way as in the proof of Lemma~\ref{lemma:paths-original}.
 We only give the details for case~3, which is proved in a slightly different way: